cdeler/epam_python_autumn_2020/lecture_04_test/materials/slides/01_presentation.md

 - informative, you can understand a case covered by the test

 ## How we group tests
-- Positive, sunny, critical path
+- Positive, sunny, critical path.
-  This the first test you write, thy check that feature you want works.
+  These are the first tests you write, they check that feature you want works.
-- Negative
+- Negative.
-  You test how you code handle bad things, like good message is provided when you put wrong data, or you code failed instead of providing any result.
+  You test how your code handles bad things, like good message is provided when you put wrong data, or your code failed instead of providing any result.

 ## Tests are code but require different approach